Learning English at home: as easy as ABC

 An A-Z is a comprehensive guide that lists ideas in alphabetical order.
-Here is our A-Z for making the most of the time at home to learn new skills for the future.
+Here is our A-Z to make the most of your time when learning English at home.
 We hope that it helps you to keep positive and motivated, learning every day.

 Reach for the stars, you have one life.

 Sometimes you have a Bad English Day, with feelings of frustration that you aren’t getting a new concept and a sudden inability to make a full sentence.
 (Interestingly, this spells bed which is precisely where you want to spend the day).
 It’s useful to accept that learning a language has its highs and lows.
 It is a process.
 Find out what works for you.

 Promote yourself, write about your study and career highlights.
 Check out our effective guide to CV writing.

 Think about how learning English can get you closer to what you really want.
 Whether that’s getting into university, running your own business, or traveling the world.
 Put a picture on the fridge to inspire you to pursue your dream.

 Exercise clears the mind and is great for the body.
 Go for a walk, work out with online videos, go for a run.
 One young man ran an entire marathon in his apartment under lockdown!

 Keep connected with old and new friends.
 Make a call, send a message.
 They might be lonely too.

 Don’t write off this time as a holiday.
 Divide your grand plan into small steps, and reward yourself with a cappuccino or chocolate bar when you complete a step.

 Reading develops spelling, vocabulary and writing.
 Choose a topic that interests you, whether it’s soccer, management or hot-air ballooning over the Andes mountains.
 A great way to start is with “graded readers”, which are simplified for second language speakers.
 Choose a book that fits your level (from A1 to C1).
 “Language learners who read improve more quickly than those who don’t,” says Pearson English.
 For more information check out Graded Readers .